Attending the 2021 Super Bowl doesn't have to be a blank check affair.

 And guess when demand is at one of its highest points during the year?
 You guessed it.

-With the high influx of people coming into Miami for the 2020 Super Bowl, ride sharing prices will skyrocket, especially during Sunday.
+With the high influx of people coming into Tampa for the 2021 Super Bowl, ridesharing prices will skyrocket, especially during Sunday.

-Obviously surge pricing is something you can track after the event and is very difficult to accurately predict, but we feel comfortable saying that similar or higher rates will be seen in Miami on February 2.
+Obviously surge pricing is something you can track after the event and is very difficult to accurately predict, but we feel comfortable saying that similar or higher rates will be seen in Tampa on February 7.

 This plays a big role when you're budgeting because it's an unpredictable cost.
 You can say you only want to spend X amount of dollars to get around, but you can't accurately account for how much transportation will truly cost.